 After moving to the East Bay, Nasiem decided she wanted to continue infusing ease, strength and hope into people’s lives through yoga.
-In 2018, Nasiem stepped into her new role as Owner of The Green Yogi.
-Her background in yoga and counseling, along with her extensive leadership training with organizations such as “Women’s leadership Lab” and “Women’s Training Group,” provide the essential tools to bring about change and growth in her beloved East Bay community.
+In 2018, Nasiem stepped into her role as Owner of The Green Yogi.
+Her background in yoga and therapy, along with her extensive leadership training with organizations such as “Women’s leadership Lab” and “Women’s Training Group,” provide the essential tools to bring about change and growth in her beloved East Bay community.
 Nasiem is committed to making The Green Yogi a sanctuary for people to not only deepen their practice, but a place where she, and her talented instructor team, can touch hearts beyond the yoga mat.

 Studio Co-Director + Green Guide

 Aleta grew up in Sonoma County and has always been a lover of dance and movement.
 She fell in love with yoga while studying Environmental Studies and Biology in Boston.
 She found yoga kept her grounded, relieved her stress and inspired her to live a more spiritual, joyous, connected life.

 Aleta felt a natural pull to share her passion for yoga and began teaching her peers through a student-run organization at her school.
 The more she taught, the more she loved it and after graduating decided to further pursue the study of yoga.
 She completed her 200hr teacher training with teachers Amy Sullivan and Jenay Martin at their organic farm retreat in Sonoma County.
 Aside from yoga, she has spent her time in recent years learning and working on sustainable farms and at farmers markets.
 She is passionate about food justice and loves to grow food!